NeoMemb/alx-low_level_programming/0x01-variables_if_else_while/README.md

-if else while in c
+Writing variables, if else statements and loops